Rabies is a deadly viral disease that affects the nervous system of mammals, including dogs, cats, and humans.

 4. Report Suspicious Animals

 If you notice wildlife behaving strangely, contact animal control rather than approaching the animal yourself.
+Do not attempt to “rescue” a wild animal.
+Call the appropriate authorities at Animal Control or DNR.

 5. Keep Vaccination Records Updated